 • Have at least one year full time (two-year’s part time) work experience relevant to your career and/or preferred qualification unless you are applying straight from school or during my first year of tertiary study (for countries offered undergraduate study).

-• Agree to return to your home country for a minimum of two years on completion of the scholarship.
+• Intend to return to your home country for a minimum of two years on completion of the scholarship.

 Applications can be done online or paper-based depending on your country.
 Applicants from countries that are eligible for both online or paper-based applications, can apply from 1 February until 15 March 2017 (12pm NZ Time) while applicants from eligible countries that can only apply online can do so from 16 February until 30 March 2017 (12pm NZ Time).
+For New Zealand Commonwealth scholarships, only paper applications are accepted from 15 February to 30 March 2017.
 Read the application schedule to know which countries can apply during which application period.

 It is important to visit the country-specific pages and the official website (link found below) to access the online application form and for detailed information on how to apply for this scholarship.